hanlinniu/turtlebot3_ddpg_collision_avoidance/README.md

 ### Paper
-If you use this code in your research, please cite our IEEE Transactions on Vehicular Technology paper:
+If you use this code in your research, please cite our SII paper or IEEE Transactions on Vehicular Technology paper:
 ```
 @inproceedings{niu2021accelerated,
   title={Accelerated sim-to-real deep reinforcement learning: Learning collision avoidance from human player},